sonmarcho/sonmarcho.github.io/index.md

 of great concern when dealing with the safety of critical systems, the security of embedded systems, and the protection of our privacy.
-Considering the ambitious recent verification projects about compilers, cryptographic protocols, micro-kernels, or hardware components, I feel this academic field is achieving maturity.
+Considering the ambitious recent verification projects about compilers, cryptographic protocols, micro-kernels, or hardware components, I believe this academic field is achieving maturity.
 However, much work remains to democratize formal verification, since as of today it is extremely labor-intensive, mostly relies on experts manipulating advanced tools far remote from what regular programmers use, and still has many gaps regarding the verification of whole systems.
 I